Security-Onion-Solutions/securityonion-docs/suricata.rst

 Metadata
 --------

 Depending on what options you choose in Setup, it may ask if you want to use :ref:`zeek` or :ref:`suricata` for metadata.
+If you choose :ref:`suricata`, then here are some of the kinds of metadata you can expect to see in :ref:`dashboards` or :ref:`hunt`:

+-  Connections

+-  DHCP

+-  DNS

+-  Files

+-  FTP

+-  HTTP

+-  SSL

-If you choose :ref:`suricata` and later find that some metadata is unnecessary, you can filter out the unnecessary metadata by writing rules.
+If you later find that some of that metadata is unnecessary, you can filter out the unnecessary metadata by writing rules.
 We have included some examples at https://github.com/Security-Onion-Solutions/securityonion/blob/dev/salt/idstools/sorules/filters.rules.

 The global pillar on your manager node controls the metadata engine on each sensor.
 Only one metadata engine at a time is supported.

 To change your grid's metadata engine from Zeek to Suricata:

--  On the manager, edit the global pillar file (``/opt/so/saltstack/local/pillar/global.sls``) and change the ``mdengine`` variable from ``ZEEK`` to ``SURICATA``.
+-  On the manager, go to :ref:`administration` --> Configuration --> global --> mdengine and change the value from ``ZEEK`` to ``SURICATA``.

 -  Stop Zeek on all nodes: